 We have elected to be subject to tax as a RIC under Subchapter M of the Code.
-As a RIC, we generally will not have to incur any corporate-level federal income taxes on any ordinary income or capital gains that we distribute as dividends to our stockholders.
+As a RIC, we generally will not have to incur any corporate-level U.S. federal income taxes on any ordinary income or capital gains that we distribute as dividends to our stockholders.
 To qualify and maintain our qualification as a RIC, we must meet certain source-of-income and asset diversification requirements as well as distribute dividends to our stockholders each taxable year of an amount generally at least equal to 90% of our investment company taxable income, determined without regard to any distributions paid.

-Depending on the level of taxable income earned in a taxable year, we may choose to retain taxable income in excess of current year distributions into the next taxable year in an amount less than what would trigger a liability for federal income tax under Subchapter M of the Code.
+Depending on the level of taxable income earned in a taxable year, we may choose to retain taxable income in excess of current year distributions into the next taxable year.
 We would then incur a 4% excise tax on such taxable income, as required.
-To the extent that we determine that our estimated current year annual taxable income may exceed estimated current year distributions, we accrue excise tax, if any, on estimated excess taxable income as taxable income is earned.
+To the extent that we determine that our estimated current year annual taxable income may exceed estimated current year distributions, we will accrue an excise tax, if any, on estimated excess taxable income as taxable income is earned.
 We did not accrue any excise tax for the fiscal years ended December 31, 2016 and 2015.